 Camping at Lillian Lake Backcountry Campground

 Lillian Lake Backcountry Campground has 17 campsites near the lake.
 Nine sites have raised tent platforms, and many have lake views!
-Campground amenities include bear lockers, communal cooking/dining area, outhouses, and communal fire pit (bring your own firewood; firewood is no longer provided and burning deadfall is prohibited).
+Campground amenities include bear lockers, communal cooking/dining area, outhouses, and communal fire pit (Confirm if firewood is available.
+As of July 2024, it looks like firewood is provided, but it wasn’t when we were there).
 We loved our private, spacious site which was a short walk from the water and cooking area.

 A backcountry permit is required to camp at Lillian Lake Backcountry Campground.
 Book early as this popular campground fills up fast.